bedrock-stdhub/stdhub-docs/begin-coding.md

 ## StdHub APIs

-The package `stdhub-plugin-api` provides a set of APIs for plugin to access filesystem and network, to register custom commands, etc. ~~Also, it provides additional APIs to fetch server-level data like XUID~~ (in progress).
+The package `stdhub-plugin-api` provides a set of APIs for plugin to access filesystem and network, to register custom commands, etc. Also, it provides additional APIs to fetch server-level data like XUID.
 Documentation of these APIs are written in code comments, so rely on your IDE or directly dive into [source code](https://www.npmjs.com/package/stdhub-plugin-api?activeTab=code) to see the document.

 In addition, there is also a [demo repository](https://github.com/bedrock-stdhub-plugins/demo) that shows usages of these APIs.